LinuxCommandLibrary

 --show-zsh-configuration

-Show zsh configuration.
+Show zsh configuration for integration.

 -V, --version